data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-dimensional-loading-from-the-persistent-staging-area.md

 The logic to populate a Dimension from two or more historical sources is similar to loading from the Integration Layer (see Design Pattern 019).
 However, the Persistent Staging Area lacks certain Integration Layer features such as:

-* Dummy record handling
+* Dummy record handling.
-* Placeholder / unknown value taxonomy
+* Placeholder / unknown value taxonomy.
-* Expiry dates
+* Expiry dates.

 Therefore, the logic is slightly more complex.
 Joining Persistent Staging Area tables results in overlapping timelines being split into multiple smaller interval records.